 Now, if you feel a bit overwhelmed after reading all of that, then you are not alone.
 This silly season and frankly, all of 2013, has been filled with unforeseen news and shocking announcements.
 Be prepared for more because the season isn’t over yet!

-Tags: AJ Allmendinger Austin Dillon Bobby Labonte Brian Vickers Danica Patrick Earnhardt-Ganassi Racing Featured Jeff Burton Juan Pablo Montoya Kurt Busch Kyle Larson Mark Martin Popular Richard Childress Racing Rodney Childers Stewart-Haas Racing Tony Stewart Ty Dillon
+Tags: AJ Allmendinger Austin Dillon Bobby Labonte Brian Vickers Danica Patrick Earnhardt-Ganassi Racing Jeff Burton Juan Pablo Montoya Kurt Busch Kyle Larson Mark Martin Richard Childress Racing Rodney Childers Stewart-Haas Racing Tony Stewart Ty Dillon